Tooled Up Education

 Implications

-Gemma has numerous suggestions for educators about outdoor learning.
-To find out more about the implications of her research, read our full Researcher of the Month article.
-Tooled Up subscribers can also tune in to our recent podcast interview with Gemma and read the accompanying notes.
+To find out more about the implications of Dr Stoilova’s research, read our full Researcher of the Month article.
+Tooled Up subscribers can also tune in to our interview with Dr Stoilova and read the accompanying notes.

 Tooled Up News